-As of May 2024, ten lawsuits were filed challenging DWR's CEQA compliance, and challenging its DCP approval on multiple grounds, including the Delta Reform Act, public trust doctrine, Delta Protection Act, Watershed Protect Act, the fully protected species statute, 1982 California Proposition 9, and the Central Valley Project Act.
+As of May 2024, ten lawsuits were filed challenging DWR's CEQA compliance and challenging its DCP approval on multiple grounds, including the Delta Reform Act, public trust doctrine, Delta Protection Act, Watershed Protect Act, the fully protected species statute, 1982 California Proposition 9, and the Central Valley Project Act.
 The cases have been consolidated before the same judge in Sacramento County Superior Court and are at the earliest stage of case management while DWR prepares the administrative record.
 On June 20, 2024, the trial court granted five motions for preliminary injunction, which ordered DWR to cease any pre-construction geotechnical soil investigations until DWR certifies consistency with the Delta Plan.
-DWR filed notices of appeal on August 29, 2024 and has requested a stay of the injunction from the court of appeal until it can hear and decide the merits of the appeal.
-On August 20, 2024, DWR filed an appeal and a request for a stay of injunction related to the DCP CEQA challenges.
-On October 18, 2024, the court of appeal denied the stay of injunction and will continue to review the merits of the appeal.
+DWR filed notices of appeal on August 29, 2024 and requested a stay of the injunction from the court of appeal until it could hear and decide the merits of the appeal.
+On August 19, 2024, and on August 29, 2024, DWR filed a request for a stay of the pre-construction geotechnical soil investigations injunction in the court of appeal.
+On October 18, 2024, the court of appeal denied the request to stay the injunction and briefing on the merits of the appeal is underway.
+In the fall of 2024, DWR submitted a certification of consistency with the Delta Plan for pre-construction geotechnical work planned for 2024-2026.
+The Delta Stewardship Council heard four appeals of the certification in December 2024, and dismissed the appeals in January 2025 because it determined that the 2024-2025 geotechnical work is not a covered action, so no certification of consistency was required, which meant it lacked jurisdiction to hear the appeals.
+DWR filed a motion in the trial court asking that it stay enforcement of the preliminary injunction with respect to the 2024-2026 geotechnical work in light of its certification of consistency and the dismissal of the certification appeals.
+See Subsequent Events, Note 12(a), for additional information.